bsummersgb/100-days-of-code/log.md

 **Thoughts:** Finding the documentation for the Media Wiki API very difficult to follow.
 This should be a relatively straight forward project once I construct the correct call to the API but it is proving difficult.
 Also feeling guilty for missing yesterday but the time I had assigned to code at the end of my shift was unavoidably removed.
 I had better ensure that I do not leave that to chance again in future and always code in the day.

+### Day 8: January 11, 2017

+**Today's Progress:** Sussed out the correct call to the API.

+**Thoughts:** Feeling happy that I finally cracked the documentation just by searching for the 'opensearch' property.
+I still don't think the docs are user-friendly though.
+Now just to figure out how to use a loop to iterate through the data and populate my unordered list.